-Our focus throughout the years ended December 31, 2020, 2019 and 2018, has been to manage our properties to optimize revenues and control costs, while continuing to renovate and reposition certain properties.
-The discussion below highlights the specific properties contributing to the changes in the results of operations, and focuses on the properties that the Company owned and operated for the full period in each comparison (Clover House was under renovation during the first three quarters of 2019).
+Our focus throughout the years ended December 31, 2021, 2020 and 2019, has been to manage our properties to optimize revenues and control costs, while continuing to renovate and reposition certain properties.
+The discussion below highlights the specific properties contributing to the changes in the results of operations, and focuses on the properties that the Company owned and operated for the full period in each comparison.

-Income Statement for the Years Ended December 31, 2020 and 2019 (in thousands)
+Income Statement for the Years Ended December 31, 2021 and 2020 (in thousands)